Welcome & Bienvenue!

 When you visit the museum, you will be greeted by friendly and knowledgeable staff.
 The staff will give you a brief introduction to the museum, and then send you on your way to explore all the wonderful rooms of artifacts.
 While exploring the museum, we ask that you not touch the artifacts or take flash photography.
 The staff will be happy to answer any of your questions and, if you like, provide you with a Tour Companion which will provide you with further information and points of interest in the collection.

 We exhibit with the purpose of helping people understand, study, educate and enjoy the experience of the past.
 Please explore what the museum has to offer by using the many links in the sidebar at left!
-For Museum Hours, Contact Information, Admissions, Staff and Future Events, please see below.
+For Upcoming Events, Museum Hours, Contact Information, Admissions, and Staff, please see below.

 Hours of Operation